 Petra is the must-see sight.
 I can’t imagine anyone going to Jordan and not seeing it.
 The other must-see sight for me is Wadi Rum.
 I am a huge Laurence of Arabia fan, so it was a special place for me to just sit and reflect.
 So beautiful and quiet.

-Safety tips, warnings or things to be aware of?
+Safety tips, warnings or things to be aware of in Jordan?

 I am not at all sure on the cheapest times.
 I have been in both the winter and the summer and let me say — both are more extreme than you’d guess.
 Winter there actually gets quite cold.
 It snowed a few days after I left in January.
 I also walked around Petra, which is a lot bigger than you’d expect, during the summertime one year and it can be tough.